 How many days is enough in Norway?

 Norway is a wonderfully welcoming country.
 It’s packed with enormous glacial mountains, deep turquoise blue fjords, diverse cultures, interesting history and varied nature.
 Home to nearly 5.5 million people and, including the fjords, has a coastline of over 25,000km in length!
 Question is; How many days is enough in Norway?
-It’s a common question, so Olden Activities is here to the rescue!
+It’s a common question, so Discover Olden is here to the rescue!
 We’ll cover what to do in Norway if you have a 1-day stopover or a long backpacking trip planned.
 We recommend a minimum of 5 days to really explore and delve into what Norway has to offer.
 If you have less time than that, don’t worry – there’s still lots you can see and do.

 Obviously, there is no one-size-fits-all trip to anywhere as everyone has different requirements and expectations.
 We can only hope to provide suggestions to a potential itinerary to encourage others to go to Norway.
 So please, take away some of our tips and preferences and most of all – enjoy!